prtmdy/localrepo/README.md

-This is my loal repo.
+This is my local repo.